DenKey/resume/README.md

 > Maintenance company web site and transfer it from CodeIgniter to Ruby on Rails.Created RoR-based Task Manager for non profit organization.

-## Junior Ruby on Rails Developer - cytalk.com
+## Junior Ruby on Rails Developer - Telecom company

 Dnipro — Fabruary 2016 - Present day